nfroidure/knifecycle/.readme/contents.md

 constant('exit', process.exit.bind(exit));
 ```

-While others are services that may depend on higher level ones.
-By example a
+While others are services that are asynchronously built
- logger.
+ or may depends on other services.
+By example a logger.
 ```js
 // services/logger.js
 // A log service that depends on the process environment